brown-ccv/picarro-data/README.md

 * The firestore database consists of *hourly aggregate* data for the Picarro machine,combined into `Year/Month` collections
 * Google Cloud Storage holds the raw data with no aggregation

+[!NOTE]
+For windows, these instructions assume you're using Powershell.

 ## First time setup
 ### Installing scripts
 To run these scripts, you'll need the following: